 - 4 pounds assorted red-skinned apples, such as Stayman Winesap, Jonathan, Braeburn, or Northern Spy

-- 1 1/2-inch piece fresh ginger
+- One (1 1/2-inch) piece ginger

-- 1 bottle (750 ml) good-quality Gewürztraminer
+- One bottle good-quality Gewürztraminer

 - 1 cup granulated sugar

-- 1. To make the apple sorbet recipe, cut the apples lengthwise into sixths, but do not peel or core.
+- Cut the apples lengthwise into sixths, but do not peel or core.
 Place them in a heavy saucepan.
-Lightly crush the ginger under the flat side of a knife to release its flavor, and add it to a the pan along with about 2 cups of the wine.
+Lightly crush the ginger under the flat side of a knife to release its flavor, and add it to the pan along with about 2 cups of the wine.

-- 2. Add the sugar to the apple mixture and stir until it dissolves, about 2 minutes.
+- Add the sugar to the apple mixture and stir until it dissolves, about 2 minutes.
 Remove the pan from the heat.
 Scoop out and discard the ginger.

-- 3. Carefully pass the cooked apples and their liquid through a food mill, fitted with the fine disk, placed over a bowl.
+- Carefully pass the cooked apples and their liquid through a food mill, fitted with the fine disk, placed over a bowl.
 Stir in the remaining wine, cover the bowl, and refrigerate until the mixture is chilled, about 2 hours.

-- 4. Transfer the cool mixture to an ice cream maker and freeze according to the manufacturer’s directions.
+- Transfer the cool mixture to an ice cream maker and freeze according to the manufacturer’s directions.
 Spoon the apple sorbet into a container, cover, and place it in the freezer until firm, about 2 hours.

-- 5. Spoon the sorbet into clear glass bowls to serve.
+- Spoon the sorbet into clear glass bowls to serve.
 Bask in the glory of the adulation.